 '''

-(require htdp/matrix)
+(require htdp/matrix) package: htdp-lib

 '''

 The experimental teachpack supports matrices and matrix functions.
 A matrix is just a rectangle of 'objects'.
 It is displayed as an image, just like the images from §1.1 "Manipulating Images: "image.rkt"".
 Matrices are images and, indeed, scenes in the sense of the §1.2 "Simulations and Animations: "world.rkt"".